Skip to main content

 Select your citizenship status and country of citizenship, if applicable.
 If you have dual citizenship, indicate your second country of citizenship.

-• U.S. citizen or U.S. national: an individual who was born in the U.S. or attained citizenship through naturalization.
+• U.S. citizen or U.S. national: an individual who was born in the U.S. or its territories, born abroad to US citizen parent(s), or attained citizenship through naturalization.

 • U.S. dual citizen: a citizen of the United States and another country.

-• U.S. permanent resident: an individual who holds a Green Card and is permitted to permanently live and work in the U.S.
+• U.S. permanent resident (green card holder): an individual who holds a Green Card and is permitted to permanently live and work in the U.S.

 Your privacy is important to us.
 You are not obligated to respond to any optional questions in order to apply, and we will only use your data in the ways described in our Privacy Policy.

-Individual colleges may have their own policies on citizenship status or financial aid.
-You can learn about a specific institution’s citizenship policies through our Explore Colleges feature or on that school's website.
+Individual colleges may have their own policies on how citizenship status is considered in admission or financial aid decisions.
+You can learn about a specific college's citizenship policies on their website.

 Visa Information